TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Applications

 \subsection{Other Workspaces}

 Beyond the more common desk and wall spaces, \systemName can also be applied to other environments, e.g., ground, ceiling, doors, windows, screens, couches, and more.
 On the ground, a door wedge was designed to hold doors securely in place (\autoref{fig:applications}h), benefiting from real-time scaling for accurate size.
+It was also crucial to have a feature where users can work around and build with existing objects in mind, so the coordinate system does not only depend on flat surfaces to stand on, but also considers the real-world objects they will interact with.
+The reference objects and the ability to modify the coordinate system based on any vertex of a reference object are directed towards this solution.

 For the ceiling, we created two distinct designs: a plant pot hanger and a light shade (\autoref{fig:applications}i and \ref{fig:applications}j).
 The plant pot hanger demonstrates the system's ability to accommodate objects that require support and suspension, such as using "ropes" for hanging, a practical solution for overhead applications.
 The light shade, on the other hand, highlights the system's capability to handle complex and abstract 3D modeling.
 Its artistic design illustrates the system's flexibility in creating intricate structures on a headset without technical limitations.
 These examples show the adaptability to less conventional design spaces and orientations.